top of page

 and not below the waist!
 Without this essential bit of kit, all these bits

-wouldn't really be a set of webbing, just a belt that would never stay up
+wouldn't really be a set of webbing, rather more like a belt that would

-with all the weight that you'll need to carry.
-Unlike most things, originals
+never stay up with all the weight that you'll need to carry.
+Unlike most

-of these can still be got at a good price.
-There is a company in the US who
+things, originals of these can still be got at a good price.
+There is a

-however notice (at least try and notice) that the suspender straps haven't
+notice (at least try and notice) that the excess suspender straps haven't

 been taped together.

-You can pretty much forget buying an original Musette pack from the UK, the prices are usually ludicrous over here!
-However, if you look in the US you will find some cheap.
+You can pretty much forget buying an original Musette Bag from the UK, the prices are usually ludicrous over here!
+However, if you look in the U.S. you will find some that are still affordable.
 I got a couple of originals recently for the same price as those that SOF sell.

-All enlisted men were required to carry one of the following, either the M1910 'T Handle' entrenching tool, M43 entrenching tool, a Pick/Mattock set or an Axe.
-Out of every ten men, one would be carry a Pick/Mattock and one would carry and an Axe, the rest would all have the M1910 or M43 Entrenching tool.
-With the introduction of the new M43 entrenching tool, the need for the Pick/Mattock was gone (although this was only the armies opinion) the Axe was still on the issued equipment list.
+All enlisted men were required to carry one of the following: either the M1910 'T-Handle' Entrenching Tool (shovel), M43 Entrenching Tool (shovel), a Pick/Mattock set or an Axe (hatchet).
+Out of every ten men, one would carry a Pick/Mattock and one would carry an Axe, the rest would all have the M1910 or M43 Entrenching Tool.
+With the introduction of the new M43 entrenching tool, the need for the Pick/Mattock was gone (although this was only the Army's opinion) the Axe remained on the issued equipment list.

 Originals of the M43 are fairly easy to source, especially the covers.
-The T Handles are a little more tricky to source originals of.
-With original covers being so easy to find, there really is no point even looking at reproductions, unless you with one made by HTC, being a canvas tent company, the items they make are built for the original job intended and you really can 'use' them.
+The T-Handles are a little trickier to source originals.
+With original covers being so easy to find, there really is no point even looking at reproductions, unless you want one made by HTC (being a canvas tent company); the items they make are built for the original job intended and you really can 'use' them.

 M7 Gas Mask Bag

-These black rubber bags were mostly worn by paratroopers on the leg, however they can be attached in various other places.
-A large number of troops soon discarded the contents of these as they were cumbersome and most troopers didn't believe in the risk of gas being used as a weapon.
-Some choose to keep hold of the bag and use it as a good rugged waterproof bag.
+These black rubber bags were mostly worn by paratroopers on the leg; however, they can be attached in various other places.
+A large number of troops soon discarded the contents of these as they were cumbersome, and most troopers didn't believe in the risk of gas being used as a weapon.
+Some choose to keep hold of the bag and use it as a good, rugged, waterproof bag.
 One trooper said it was a good fit for inside the musette bag to keep personal items dry.
-Others discard the bag too, you can only imagine that Normandy was at one time littered with all this discard equipment.
-These M7 bags are fairly easy to buy, although like everything in re-enacting there is good and bad.
+Others discard the bag, too.
+You can only imagine that Normandy was at one time littered with all this discard equipment.
+These M7 bags are fairly easy to buy, albeit expensive, and like everything in re-enacting there is good and bad.

 The only decent M7 gas mask bags are from ATF.

-Don't even bother looking for a reproduction, I got 4 originals of these recently, brand new old stock, perfect condition except for a couple of tiny storage marks on them from the packing crates they would have been stored in since the war.
-They came from Lituniania of all places!
+Don't even bother looking for a reproduction!
+I bought four originals of these recently, brand new old stock, perfect condition except for a couple of tiny storage marks on them from the packing crates they would have been stored in since the war.
+They came from Lithuania of all places!
 I paid £25 each and all 1942 dated.
 Look about, you'll find one at a good price.
 If you really want a reproduction for some reason then you can always go down the ATF route.

 So buy an original, cheap and better!